Accreditation Program for Australian Veterinarians (APAV)

 The training is free for anyone wishing to learn about the Australian animal health system, however in order to become officially accredited the user must be a registered veterinarian and complete the application form at the end of the training with a copy of their vet board registration.
 The application will then be processed by the relevant jurisdictional CVOs office for approval.
-Following approval a link will be provided to pay an accreditation fee of $150.00.
-To remain accredited, an annual accreditation fee of $75.00 is charged thereafter with a renewal email reminder sent to the vet.
+Following approval a link will be provided to pay an accreditation fee.
+To remain accredited, an annual accreditation fee is charged thereafter with a renewal email reminder sent to the vet.

 Current accreditation in the APAV program is essential to keep accredited in other operational programs such as AAVET and MAP.
 If APAV accreditation lapses, the other accreditation programs also lapse.

 You may then seek approval by a state, territory or Commonwealth agency to carry out duties in relation to specific APAV Operational Programs.
 Responsible agencies may require further training specific to their APAV Operational Programs, be undertaken prior to approval being granted.